brikelly/sustainabledev/_pages/03_faq.md

 Lastly, make sure to follow the third principle and continuously improve your own stated work practices to be more sustainable.

+**What's stopping a team saying they follow Sustainable Development, but their stated practices are to work 18 hours a day?**

+Nothing!
+If a team collectively agrees with their management that very long hours and weekends will be sustainable and healthy, that's their decision to make.

+The Sustainable Development principles do offer protection against unhealthy models being proposed:

+* A team would have to collectively agree that 18 hour workdays are sustainable, and not just have management dictate those terms.
+* Candidates seeking employment on that team could ask to review their Sustainable Development practices, and seeing 18-hour days would likely make those candidates think twice before accepting an offer with them.
+* The third principle (of continuous improvement) should quickly highlight the fact that 18 hour workdays are unsustainable, and lead to improvements being collectively made to change those stated practices.